zhentg/GShare/windowsPymolAllInOne/README.md

 ##     Updates
 - 3/16/2020
   - install.bat is updated so that space character in Windows user name can be recognized correctly.
+- 2/28/2020
+  - install.bat is updated to enable Lisica plugin installation
   - AutoDock Plugin is updated so that it is possible to dock the same molecule for many times within the same PyMOL session.
 This function allows user to try different receptor models.
-- 2/28/2020
-  - install.bat is updated to enable Lisica plugin installation
-  - AutoDock Plugin is updated
 - 2/23/2020
 ##     Download
         Baidu Yun